saurabhnegi2306/capstone_project1/README.md

 ---

-# ☁ AWS Infrastructure Provisioning
+# ☁ AWS Infrastructure Provisioning  ( On Local VM )

 The first playbook provisions the complete AWS infrastructure.